trivnguyen/tri-nguyen-web/content/author/admin/_index.md

 +++
 # Display name
-name = "Tri V Nguyen""
+name = "Tri V Nguyen"

 # Username (this should match the folder name)
 authors = ["admin"]